aaaaalbert/project-ideas/README.md

 This is a collection of, you guessed it!, project ideas for newcomers/volunteers/students/whathaveyou.
-It tries to explain a few "meta" issues upfront so that
+It tries to explain a few "meta" issues upfront so as to express our expectations.

 ### Preliminary things to talk about